SEO’s a different beast than it was back in the early 2000’s. You need an on-page SEO Checklist that speaks to that.

-In this article, I’ll walk you through a checklist for effective on-page SEO in 2019.
+In this article, I’ll walk you through a complete on-page SEO checklist for 2019.

 Moz defines it like this:

 “On-page SEO is the practice of optimizing individual web pages in order to rank higher and earn more relevant traffic in search engines.
 On-page refers to both the content and HTML source code of a page that can be optimized, as opposed to off-page SEO which refers to links and other external signals.”

 It’s the part you see – content, images, keywords, etc. – as well as the not-so-obvious parts like meta tags.
 It’s anything you can control in the code or content.

 And that’s the beauty of it.
 You’re in control here (so you better do it right).

 Let me show you how with this SEO list.

 SEO and Google algorithms go through almost constant changes, and before you go through the efforts of optimizing all your pages, make sure you’re doing it the right way.

 Start by researching the SERPs.
 Enter one of your keywords into Google and see what comes up.